Nalphstein/simple_shell/README.md

-Simple shell project and working in a team
+Simple shell project and working in a team is hadrd